CaduceusInc/waleopakunle.com/_posts/2020-04-12-background-matting-making-the-world-your-green-screen.md

 - Context Aware Matting (CAM) which simultaneously predicts the alpha and the foreground, thus solving the complete matting problem, but is not robust to faulty trimaps.
 - Sampling based methods which use sampling to build the color statistics of the known foreground and background, and then solve for the matte in the ‘unknown’ region.
 - Propagation-based approaches aim to propagate the alpha matte from the foreground and the background region into the ‘unknown’ region to solve the matting equation.
 Both sampling and propagation approaches are traditional approaches.
-- **Matting with known natural background**: Some older methods solved matting with a natural background by simple background subtraction and thresholding but the results were very sensitive to the threshold and produced binary mattes.
+- Matting with known natural background: Some older methods solved matting with a natural background by simple background subtraction and thresholding but the results were very sensitive to the threshold and produced binary mattes.

 ![img](/images/2020-03-09-matting/media/segmentation-and-matting-difference.png)